bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 1. Apply one drop of thread-locker to the end of each of the 8 M4x18 screws.

-2. Attach one of the electronics enclosure cradle to the rear center panels.
+2. Attach one of the electronics enclosure cradles to the rear center panels.

 	<img src="/brov2//cad/brov-assembly-step3-annotated.png" class="img-responsive" style="max-width:900px" />